For Applicants

 Professional Liability Insurance

 All occupational therapists must be insured against liability for negligence of at least five million dollars ($5,000,000) per occurrence.
-In BC, some employers provide occupational therapists with liability insurance that meets the COTBC requirements.
+In BC, some employers provide occupational therapists with liability insurance that meets CHCPBC requirements.
 Professional liability insurance may also be purchased through CAOT or AON Healthcare Advantage.

 Exams